South Shields Council Homes

-Children's establishments run by South Shields Borough Council.
+Children's establishments run (at some time in their history) by South Shields Council.

 - Convalescent Home, Sunniside Lane, Cleadon*

 - South Shields Union/Council Cottage Homes, Sunniside Lane (later 10 Oakleigh Gardens), Cleadon*